Luis Garcia Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.1 K/9, the second-best in MLB.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.

-- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.16).
+- The Twins have a 3.15 team ERA that ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to give up 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Twins pitchers combine to allow 23 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Mahle (1-2) gets the starting nod for the Twins in his fourth start of the season.
-He has a 4.11 ERA in 15 1/3 innings pitched, with 18 strikeouts.
+- Lopez (1-1) takes the mound for the Twins in his fifth start of the season.
+He has a 1.73 ERA in 26 2/3 innings pitched, with 33 strikeouts.

-- His most recent time out came out of the bullpen on Thursday when the righty threw 2/3 innings against the Boston Red Sox while allowing hits.

-- The 28-year-old has amassed an ERA of 4.11, with 10.6 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .283 batting average against him.
+- The righty last appeared on Sunday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.